prebid/prebid.github.io/prebid-mobile/modules/rendering/rendering-mopub-line-item-setup.md

 #### Line Item: Display, Video

-To integrate the In-App Bidding into your app you have to create a Custom Ad Network Line Items with a specific Targeting keyword.
+To integrate Prebid demand you have to create a Custom Ad Network Line Items with a specific Targeting keyword.

 - **Line Item Name**: hb_pb 0.10
 - **Type & Priority**: Network Line Item